Nani-o/ansible-role-test-template/README.md

 This an Ansible project template that I use with travis to test my roles.
 The main idea behind this is :

   - Setting up an ansible project
-  - Execute my lxd-deploy role to deploy a container using ENVIRONMENT variables
+  - Execute my lxd role to deploy a container using ENVIRONMENT variables
   - Execute the role to test on the container

 Requirements